 Walk among the ancient buildings of Diocletian’s Palace

-If you don’t have a lot of time in the city, the palace is one of the most important things to see in Split and a must for any Croatia itinerary.
-It’s a UNESCO World Heritage Site and one of the best-preserved examples of Roman architecture.
+Even if you only have 24 hours in Split, the palace is one of the city’s most important things to see and a must for any Croatia itinerary.
+Diocletian’s Palace is a UNESCO World Heritage Site and one of the most well-preserved examples of Roman architecture in Europe.

-While many older European cities have castles and churches from the medieval period, the palace is over a thousand years older.
+While many older European cities have castles and churches from the medieval period, Diocletian’s Palace is over a thousand years older.
 It also covers more ground and includes more buildings compared to just about any other site.

-The outer walls extend through the centre of Old Town.
-At its peak, the palace housed over 9,000 people and included a mixture of watchtowers, gates, military camps, and villas.
+The outer walls extend through the center of Old Town.
+At its peak, Diocletian’s Palace housed over 9,000 people and included a mixture of watchtowers, gates, military camps, and villas.

 Climb to the top of the St. Dominus Cathedral Bell Tower

-The cathedral is still in use.
-If you’re travelling to Split on a Sunday, expect a large crowd for Mass.
+If you’re traveling to Split on a Sunday, expect a large crowd for Mass.

 Enjoy outdoor dining and get lost in the streets of Old Town

-The Old Split is worth visiting during the day or night.
-During the day, you’ll constantly pass other tourists going between sights.
-In the evening, you can hear live music coming from almost every bar.
-It’s a busy area with endless opportunities for fun and excitement.
+Old Town is worth visiting during the day or night.
+During the day, join the crowds of tourists shuffling between the sights; in the evening, follow the live music into one of the busy area’s bars for endless opportunities for fun and excitement.

-Take a stroll near the waterfront or swim in the sea
+Take a stroll near the waterfront at The Riva Promenade or swim in the sea

-If you want to know where to go in Split for fresh seafood, head to the waterfront.
-The Riva Promenade along the harbour offers a modern setting and a complete contrast compared to Old Town and the palace complex.
-You can enjoy a break from the stone-paved roads and historic architecture.
+Craving some fresh seafood?
+Head to the waterfront.
+The Riva Promenade, located along the harbor, offers a modern setting and a complete contrast compared to Old Town and the palace complex.
+Enjoy a break from the stone-paved roads and historic architecture.

-The Riva caters to tourists.
-It’s a pedestrian-friendly promenade with no shortage of cafes, souvenir shops, and ATMs.
+Catering to tourists, The Riva is a pedestrian-friendly promenade with no shortage of restaurants, cafes, souvenir shops, and ATMs.
 The promenade also includes many bars, which become quite lively in the evenings.

-The harbour also borders the edge of the city, making it easy to travel to and from the other major Split landmarks.
-You can start your day here before exploring Old Town or end your day here and enjoy a cocktail at any of the numerous bars or restaurants.
+The harbor also borders the edge of the city, making it easy to travel to and from the other major landmarks.
+You can start your day here before exploring Old Town or end your day here and enjoy a cocktail at its many bars and restaurants.

 Get another view of Split from the Marjan First Lookout

-While the Bell Tower on top of St. Dominus Cathedral offers a great view of the city, there is another spot to gaze out over the ancient buildings.
-To the west of the city is Marjan Hill, which includes a manmade lookout spot called Marjan First Lookout (Prva Vidilica Na Marjanu) that tops the list of what to see in Split.
+While the Bell Tower on top of St. Dominus Cathedral offers a great view of Split, there is another spot to gaze out over the ancient buildings.
+To the west of the city is Marjan Hill.
+The hill includes a manmade lookout spot called Marjan First Lookout (Prva Vidilica Na Marjanu) that tops the list of what to see in Split.

-If you get to the top of the hill, you’ve gone too far.
+If you get to the top of Marjan Hill, you’ve gone too far.
 You also won’t get a great view as your line of sight is blocked by trees and other vegetation.
-The lookout spot is part-way up the hill and includes a long stone railing.
+The lookout spot is part way up the hill, lined by a long stone railing.